copernicusglobal/api/docs/products/energy.md

 ## 6. Loading RECs by a device

-The below request allows to retrieve RECs of a concrete device
+The below request allows retrieving RECs of a concrete device

 ### REQUEST